ibm-cloud-docs/assistant/system-entities.md

 ## @sys-date and @sys-time entities
 {: #system-entities-sys-date-time}

 The `@sys-date` system entity extracts mentions such as `Friday`, `today`, or `November 1`.
-The value of this entity stores the corresponding inferred date as a string in the format "yyyy-MM-dd" e.g. "2016-11-21".
-The system augments missing elements of a date (such as the year for "November 21") with the current date values.
+The value of this entity stores the corresponding inferred date as a string in the format `yyyy-MM-dd`.
+For example, `"2016-11-21"`.
+The system augments missing elements of a date (such as the year for `"November 21"`) with the current date values.

 For English locale only, the default system behavior for date input is MM/DD/YYYY.
-This will change to DD/MM/YYYY only if the first two numbers are greater than 12.
-The value stored will still be in the format "yyyy-MM-dd".
+This behavior changes to DD/MM/YYYY only if the first two numbers are greater than 12.
+The value that is stored has the format `yyyy-MM-dd`.
 {: note}

 The `@sys-time` system entity extracts mentions such as `2pm`, `at 4`, or `15:30`.
-The value of this entity stores the time as a string in the format "HH:mm:ss".
-For example, "13:00:00."
+The value of this entity stores the time as a string in the format `HH:mm:ss`.
+For example, `"13:00:00"`.

 ### Date-time mentions
 {: #system-entities-date-time-mentions}